 What is Stucco

-The contemporary type of stucco is made from sand, materials of Portland cement and water.
+The contemporary type of stucco is made from sand, materials of cement and water.
 When these materials are mixed a plaster material is formed.
 The traditional type of stucco on the other hand uses lime in the place of Portland cement and is applied in various layers as soon as mixed.

 While stucco is low in cost, it comes in a wide range of textures and colors making in highly customizable.
 Pigments and color aggregates may be added to white Portland cement to alter the color of the material.